zalando-incubator/stackset-controller/docs/howtos.md

 If Skipper is used for [ingress](https://opensource.zalando.com/skipper/kubernetes/ingress-usage/) in the cluster then scaling can also be done based on the requests received by the stack.
-The following autoscaler metric specifies that the number of requests per pod should not be more 30.
+The following autoscaler metric specifies that the number of requests per pod should not be more than 30.

 ```yaml
 autoscaler: